radistka/ecoreps/README.md

   1. Basic creation, view and deletion of students and lessons (Backend and Frontend)
   2. Complete lessons for students (only frontend)
   3. Show progress for each student including:
+        - number of lessons completed and total lessons
         - percentage of total lessons completed
-        - number of lessons completed and total lessons
-        - percentile relative to class General formulae: rank of the user: y Number of students: n -> x = (n-y)/(n-1)*100 (only frontend)
+        - percentile relative to all students
+            General formulae:   rank of the user: y (students with most completed lessons has rank 1, next student has rank 2, and so on)
+                                Number of students: n
+                                 ->  percentile: x = (n-y)/(n-1)*100 (only frontend)
+            -> "You performed better than x% of your classmates"

 ## Requirements